allenlin90/programmingLearning/javascript/vueTheCompleteGuide/README.md

 ## 7.13.
 Provide + Inject for Functions / Methods
 1. `provide` and `inject` can not only be used on data but also for methods (function).
 Since we can pass the method from `App.vue` to `KnowledgeElement.vue`, we can remove the `$emit()` in `KnowledgeGrid.vue`.
-1. In this case, we can expect a method is provided and to be injected as `selectTopc`.
+1. In this case, we can expect a method is provided and to be injected as `selectTopic`.
     ```html
     <!-- KnowledgeElement.vue -->
     <template>